KeganPlayz/mobheadtweaks/README.md

 ## Mob Head Tweaks About
-Visually shows Items and Blocks on Most Mobs and Players this can be used for Cosmetics and More this is a Java Parity Pack and Copies how they do it
+Visually shows Items and Blocks on Most Mobs and Players this can be used for Cosmetics and More this is a Java Parity Pack and Copies how they do it with a few tweaks

 ## Mob Head Tweaks Updates
 1.4.5